 - For a 225-pound person: about 40 grams of protein per meal

 Notice that the number of meals doesn’t matter.
 You just adjust how much (or little) you eat for your weight.
-So, instead of picking an arbitrary number of meals, it’s more important to figure out the type of plan that will help you achieve your goals.
+So, instead of picking an arbitrary number of meals, it’s more important to figure out the type of plan that will help you achieve your goals and stick to meals that include veggies, healthy fats, whole grains, and lean proteins.

-Selecting the number of meals that are right for you is more about taking a look at behaviors that are more -- or less -- likely to cause overeating.
+Selecting the number of meals that can keep you satiated and are right for you is more about taking a look at behaviors that are more -- or less -- likely to cause overeating.

-For example, if you find that small snacks routinely are not that small, then frequent meals are likely a bad option.
+For example, if you find that small snacks routinely are not that small and look more like mini-meals, then frequent snacking is likely a bad option.
 Research suggests that the average size of your snacks have swelled from less than 300 calories to more than 500 calories per snack.
 And those additional calories can make a big difference.
 If you have two snacks per day, that’s 1,000 extra calories in a day -- or 7,000 calories a week.

 On the other hand, if having fewer meals per day means you gorge every time you eat, then smaller snacks might be the better option.